WonLab-CS/oneiric/README.md

 ```

 ## Example Run
 If you prefer following along instead of rendering the vignette directly, here is a breack down of the package and it's abilities.
+The total run time should not exceed a few minutes.

 ##  Introduction